TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: ANGLEP

-This keyword provides the values for an *IN-PLANE* angle bending parameter.
+Provides the values for a single projected in-plane bond angle bending parameter.
 The integer modifiers give the atom class numbers for the three kinds of atoms involved in the angle which is to be defined.
-The real number modifiers give the force constant value for the angle and ideal bond angle in degrees.
+The real number modifiers give the force constant value for the angle and up to two ideal bond angles in degrees.
+In most cases only one ideal bond angle is given, and that value is used for all occurrences of the specified bond angle.
+If all two ideal angles are given, the values apply when the central atom of the angle is attached to 0 or 1 additional hydrogen atoms, respectively.
+This "hydrogen environment" option is provided to implement the corresponding feature of Allinger's MM force fields.
 The default units for the force constant are kcal/mol/|rad2|, but this can be controlled via the *ANGLEUNIT* keyword.
 An example is as follows: